-Our most significant judgment involved in determining the amounts to initially record as lease liabilities and right-of-use assets was the selection of a discount rate; because we have no debt we have no incremental borrowing rate to reference.
+Our most significant judgment involved in determining the amounts to initially record as lease liabilities and right-of-use assets was the selection of a discount rate; because we had no debt at that time we had no incremental borrowing rate to reference.
 We therefore estimated an incremental borrowing rate using quotes from potential lenders as the primary inputs, augmented by other available information.
 The resulting rate selected was 5.25%.
-We determined that it was appropriate to apply this single rate to our portfolio of leases worldwide, as the lease terms and conditions are substantially similar, and because we believe our subsidiaries would be unable to obtain borrowings on their own without a commitment of parent company support.
+We determined that it was appropriate to apply this single rate to our portfolio of leases worldwide, as the lease terms and conditions were substantially similar, and because we believe our subsidiaries would be unable to obtain borrowings on their own without a commitment of parent company support.
+During 2020 we assumed a building lease in connection with our acquisition of Artegraft biologic graft business, for which we referenced the associated debt agreement entered into for that transaction, in establishing a discount rate.